Nizaam Carr: Club career

 Carr started the 2014 Super Rugby season on the bench, but an injury to Siya Kolisi led to him starting the final 11 matches of the Stormers' campaign in the number 6 jersey.
 He returned to his preferred number 8 position during the 2014 Currie Cup Premier Division, with his team ending the season as champions.

 By captaining the Stormers in round 18 of the 2015 Super Rugby season, Carr became the first Muslim to have captained a Super Rugby team.

 On 30 October 2017, Carr signed a 3-month deal to join English Premiership side Wasps.
 He rejoined the team on a full-time basis after the 2018 Super Rugby season.

 On 12 June 2020, Carr returned to South Africa to rejoin the Bulls for their next Super Rugby season, after the conclusion of his contract with Wasps.

 On 28 June 2021, it was announced that Carr would once again return to Wasps, after the conclusion of his Currie Cup commitments with the Bulls.
 Wasps entered administration on 17 October 2022 and Carr was made redundant along with all other players and coaching staff.
-After been made redundant from Wasps, Carr returned to South Africa once again to rejoin the Bulls in the URC competition.
+After being made redundant by Wasps, Carr returned to South Africa once again to rejoin the Bulls in the URC competition.